 The White Hart Hotel is conveniently located in the centre of the bustling market town of Boston, Lincolnshire.
 With its stunning riverside location it enjoys great views of the Boston Stump, which is the local name for the historic 700 year old St Botolphs Church, which is the largest Parish Church in England.

-The hotel offers a mix of 26 classic, superior and executive en-suite bedrooms.
+The hotel offers a mix of 26 classic, superior and deluxe en-suite bedrooms.
 Enjoy the Riverside Restaurant for evening dining, and the relaxed setting of the Courtyard Bar for brunch, lunch, afternoon tea and evening dining.
 The hotel has lovely sofa areas for you to sit, relax and unwind and enjoy a drink from the wide selection of fine wines, beers, spirits and soft drinks on offer.

 Located in the attractive Lincolnshire market town of Horncastle, the Admiral Rodney Hotel is midway between the Cathedral City of Lincoln and the East Coast seaside resorts.
 On the southern tip of the beautiful Lincolnshire Wolds, there are many places to go and things to do and see in the area.

 In addition to the many antique shops in Horncastle, there are a wide variety of other attractions including Cadwell Park Racing Circuit and Battle of Britain Memorial Flight Visitors Centre at RAF Coningsby.